Database high availability

 - Install the Session Recording Server components first and then configure database high availability for the created databases.

-You can install the Session Recording Administration components with databases configured to be installed on the prepared SQL Server instance and then configure database high availability for the created databases.
+You can install the Session Recording Administration components with databases configured to be installed on the prepared SQL Server instance.
+Then, configure database high availability for the created databases.

 - For Always On Availability Groups and clustering, you must manually change the SQL Server instance name to the name of the availability group listener or SQL Server network in HKEY_LOCAL_MACHINE\SOFTWARE\Citrix\SmartAuditor\Server\SmAudDatabaseInstance.